cognitive-robotics-course/cram_lynxmotion_al5d/cram_lynxmotion_al5d_kinematics/README.md

 ### Tutorials
 This section will present a set of usage of the package for demonstration purpose.
-It doesn't explicitly specifies how to spawn the bricks that here is assumed to be know to the user.
+It doesn't explicitly specify how to spawn the bricks that here is assumed to be known by the user.
 However, independently of that, the below code should work as described.

 In order to run the exercice, please open a terminal and execute `roslisp_repl` to start a new LISP session with ROS.
 You can then type the below function calls at the interpreter prompt.